Facebook Pixel How to Drag the Shutter for Creative Portrait Photography

 Step 3: Choose a shutter speed slow enough to allow your subject to move after the flash has fired.
 This is variable and will depend on how your subject reacts to the technique and the end result that you want.
 Somewhere between half a second and one second is a good start when dragging the shutter.

-Step 4: Make sure that your subject knows to change their pose as soon as the flash fires.
-Then hold that second pose (that’s one way to do it) until the shutter closes again.
+Step 4: Make sure your subject knows to change their pose as soon as the flash fires.
+Then ask them to hold that second pose until the shutter closes again.
+(They don’t have to hold the second pose; feel free to experiment with different approaches here!
+It’s just one way to do it effectively.)

 You are not limited to one movement.
-Here the subject move her head to each side on a verbal cue.
-EXIF: Canon 5D Mk III, EF 50mm f/2.5 Macro, 50mm, 2.5 sec, f/9, ISO 100, Manual Mode, Spot Metering.
+Here, the subject move her head to each side on a verbal cue.

 Step 5: Take a photo.

 When the flash fires, it records the first pose your subject is in.
-After that, and after your subject moves, everything, including the movement and the second pose, is being recorded by the ambient light.
+After that, and after your subject moves, everything, including the movement and the second pose will be recorded by the ambient light.

 Step 6: Make adjustments.